Team4276/2023-Robot-Code/DS_AutoAprilTags/README.txt

 6. click prefrencses near the bottom of the list
 7. once the prefrence menu opens go to external tools and set external script editor to vs code
 8. restart to ensure changes to path file

+--How to setup Project to be pushed to git
+1. Recompress the .meta and .obj files from step 2 of "How to import and build" into 1 zip
+2. delete the whole libary folder